 - coronary artery disease and its effects on the myocardium

 - assessment of cardiac pathophysiology in heart and lung transplantation.

-She has collaborated on important clinical trials such as:
+She has collaborated on landmark clinical trials such as:

-- MR-INFORM: looking at the value of stress CMR compared to invasive pressure wire studies in managing stable angina patients.
+- MR-INFORM - showing stress CMR to be as good as invasive pressure wire studies in helping to manage stable angina patients.

-Dr Joyce Wong has authored and co-authored many papers published in high-profile journals including:
+Dr Wong has authored and co-authored many papers published in high-profile journals including the: